 - Special education services in a special education setting: Students are pulled out of the general education environment to receive specially designed instruction from special education staff.

-- Center-based or host programs: The programs provide highly structured and highly individualized programs for students with moderate to significant disabilities.
+- Shared Cooperative Host programs: The programs provide highly structured and highly individualized programs for students with moderate to significant disabilities.
 These programs are located in certain locations within the Tonganoxie and Basehor-Linwood School Districts.
-If the IEP team decides that a student will best be served in a center-based program located in a building that is not the student’s neighborhood school, transportation will be provided at no cost.
+If the IEP team decides that a student will best be served in a Shared Cooperative Host program located in a building that is not the student’s neighborhood school, transportation will be provided at no cost.

 - Services are highly specialized.